zwliew/flash-kards/README.md

-# Flash Cards Database
+# Flash Cards

-A quick JSON flat-file database for some flash card decks.
-To be used later on.
+Quick, customizable flash cards for one to learn and memorize on the go.